energylocal/cydynni/docs/userguide.md

 ## 2. Hub provisioning

-1. Login to your online Energy Local dashboard: [https://dashboard.energylocal.org.uk/?household](https://dashboard.energylocal.org.uk/?household)
+a.
+Login to your online Energy Local dashboard: [https://dashboard.energylocal.org.uk/?household](https://dashboard.energylocal.org.uk/?household)

-2. Navigate to 'My Account' (top-right hand corner of the window).
+b.
+Navigate to 'My Account' (top-right hand corner of the window).

-3. In the 'Find my Hub' section.
+c.
+In the 'Find my Hub' section.
 Enter the 8 character hub code printed on the top of the hub and click 'Find':

 ![provision1.png](images/provision1.png)

-4. If the hub is connected to your local network and has been turned on for about 60s, the hub's IP address should now show:
+d.
+If the hub is connected to your local network and has been turned on for about 60s, the hub's IP address should now show:

 ![provision2.png](images/provision2.png)

-5. Click on the IP address link to navigate to your hub.
+e.
+Click on the IP address link to navigate to your hub.

 ## 3. Login to the Hub with your EnergyLocal online account